How to contribute (via pull request) to an open-source GitHub project using your own fork

 touch new-file.text git add new-file.txt git commit -m "Added new-file.text" git push origin my-feature-name

-Now, you can create a PR in the GitHub user interface.
+Now, you can create a pull request in the GitHub user interface.
 Visit your repo on GitHub and click the "New Pull Request" button, and you can create your PR from there.

 Make sure to explain the purpose, context, and anything else necessary for reviewers to understand the PR.
 See GitHub's "How to write the perfect pull request".